-Over four -month long Programme, participants learned through a combination of ondemand e-learning courses and live webinars with experts, readings and exercises, and assignments.
+Over four months, participants learned through a combination of on-demand e-learning courses and live webinars with experts, readings and exercises, and assignments.

 Asynchronous e-learning

 Participants completed on-demand e-learning courses on EdApp, an online microlearning platform, to gain a solid grounding in the topics.
 Each section included bite-sized lessons, with virtual-reality tours and interview videos.
 Gamification was used to reinforce the learnings.